kieran-mackle/ccxt-download/README.md

 daily for 1 minutely data, weekly for 30 minutely, and so on.
 - Support for private downloads to assist in accounting, account tracking and analysis, etc.
-- Save files to parquet format instead of compressed CSV.
 - Centralise data store across machine.
 - Handling of incomplete day data.
 If data is downloaded for the present day, it will not contain 24 hours worth, depsite being timestamped for the day.
 This means that in